 my all-time favorite fighting game systems so blatantly dumbed down.

-badass factor... and he uses a freakin' stand like Jotaro.
+badass factor...
+He uses a freakin' stand, like Jotaro.

 Now that I've outlined the new mechanics,